-Lean production is a production approach by streamlining operations and processes to reduce waste, maximize productivity, and improve efficiency.
-In addition, companies adjust production systems to reduce setup time and promote better scheduling.
-Also known as flexible manufacturing technology or lean manufacturing.
+Lean production is an approach to streamlining operations and processes to reduce waste, maximize productivity, and improve efficiency.
+Companies adjust production systems to reduce setup time and promote better scheduling.
+It is also known as flexible manufacturing technology or lean manufacturing.

 Lean production strives to minimize wasted resources and improve quality control at every stage.
-In addition, it seeks to reduce the time within the production system and the response time from suppliers and customers.
+It also seeks to reduce time within the production system and the response time from suppliers and customers.

 In general, lean production aims to achieve the following: